Categories

 Adds Jonsson, “There are a number of industries where I've decided to wait and see how this plays out.
 For example, when it comes to luxury goods companies or travel-related companies, I think we have time to observe how widespread this situation becomes before making any big decisions in those areas.”

 Jody Jonsson is vice chair of Capital Group and president of Capital Research and Management Company.
 She also serves on the Capital Group Management Committee and is an equity portfolio manager.
-She has 35 years of investment industry experience (as of 12/31/2023) and has been with Capital Group for 33 years.
+She has 35 years of investment industry experience and has been with Capital Group for 33 years.
+Earlier in her career, as an equity investment analyst at Capital, Jody covered insurance, U.S. household & personal care, restaurants & lodging and cruise lines companies.
+Before joining Capital, she was an equity research analyst at Fidelity Management & Research Company in Boston and an officer in the public finance division of Irving Trust Company in New York.
 Jody holds an MBA from Stanford Graduate School of Business, where she was an Arjay Miller Scholar, and a bachelor’s degree in economics from Princeton University graduating cum laude.
+Jody is based in Los Angeles.

-Stephen Green is an economist covering Asia.
-He has 19 years of investment industry experience (as of 12/31/2023).
-He holds a PhD in government from the London School of Economics and an honors degree from Cambridge.
+Stephen Green is an economist at Capital Group with 19 years of investment industry experience (as of 12/31/2023).
+He holds a PhD in government from the London School of Economics and a first-class honors degree in social and political sciences from Cambridge University.

-Jared Franz is an economist with 18 years of industry experience (as of 12/31/2023).
+Jared Franz is an economist with 18 years of investment industry experience (as of 12/31/2023).
 He holds a PhD in economics from the University of Illinois at Chicago and a bachelor’s degree in mathematics from Northwestern University.

 Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility, as more fully described in the prospectus.
 These risks may be heightened in connection with investments in developing countries.
 Small-company stocks entail additional risks, and they can fluctuate in price more than larger company stocks.